dms120/Lyricorder/README.md

 * Authentication: With an authentication system we can provide synchronization funtionality to the user if using multiple devices.
 PouchDB was chosed for the synchronization hability.
 * Add more options during edition like having a Chord selector helper.
 * Folders creation.
+* Give user the choice of character to highlight a chord.
+Currently is done using curly brackets.